AntonStrand/Sketch-Resize/README.md

 A [Sketch 3](http://bohemiancoding.com/sketch/) plugin made to make every designers life a bit easier.

 Dynamically change the width and height of one or more objects using the largest layer as a template or select only one layer and scale the layer to fit the artboard.
-Think of it as the align tool but instead of change the position you'll change the width and height of your layers.
+Think of it as the align tool but instead of changing the position you'll change the width and height of your layers.

 ##Features
 * Change the height to fit another layer or the current artboard.
-* Use another layer or the current artboard as a template but you can set a size difference value the the height.
+* Use another layer or the current artboard as a template but you can set a size difference value for the height.
 * Change the width to fit another layer or the current artboard.
-* Use another layer or the current artboard as a template but you can set a size difference value the the width.
+* Use another layer or the current artboard as a template but you can set a size difference value for the width.
 * Change both the width and height at the same time.
 * Once again add difference in the size.